gchq/stroom-docs/content/en/docs/HOWTOs/Install/InstallHowTo.md

 ### Entropy Issues in Virtual environments

 {{% todo %}}
-This section is likely out of date due to changes in the Linux kernal and how _SecureRandom_ is implemented.
+This section is likely out of date due to changes in the Linux kernel and how _SecureRandom_ is implemented.
 Unless you are experiencing delays, there is no need to install `haveged`.
 {{% /todo %}}